void4/keyvm/README.md

 ### Main actions

-- copy a Key (within the same or to another KeyList)
+- create a new KeyPage or DataPage
-- create a new KeyList
+- copy a Key (within the same or to another KeyPage)
-- create a new domain from a prepopulated KeyList
+- attenuate a Key (weaken its rights, e.g. PageKey -> PageReadKey)
-- attenuate a Key (e.g. PageKey -> PageReadKey)
+- send a message and transfer control to another domain by calling the PageKey that refers to it
-- send a message and transfer control to another domain
+- create a new domain from a prepopulated KeyPage

 ## Usage